tmuxinator/tmuxinator/README.md

 # Enables the display of pane titles.
 For example "editor" below.
 Defaults to false.
 # enable_pane_titles: true

 # Configures pane title position.
-Can be: bottom, top, or off.
+Can be: bottom, top, or "off".
+Note: "off" must be provided in quotes to avoid being interpreted as a boolean false.
 Defaults to top.
 # pane_title_position: bottom

 # Configures pane title format.
 Defaults to "#{pane_index}: #{pane_title}".